Dpolar96/Classification-model-with-Python/README.md

   <a href="https://github.com/Dpolar96/Classification-model-with-Python">
   </a>

-<h3 align="center">Data Optimization - Cornology Case</h3>
+<h3 align="center">Classification Model - Game of Thrones</h3>

   <p align="center">
-    Data optimization group project in which through Python and Excel was determined an optimal route for this case
+    Machine learning project in which the goal was to determine the living status of GOT characters
     <br />
     <a href="https://github.com/Dpolar96/Classification-model-with-Python"><strong>Explore the docs »</strong></a>
     <br />